 Land surface models (LSMs) typically simulate a single crop per year in a field or location.
 However, actual cropping systems are characterized by a succession of distinct crop cycles that are sometimes interspersed with long periods of bare soil.
 Sequential cropping (also known as multiple or double cropping) is particularly common in tropical regions, where the crop seasons are largely dictated by the main wet season.
-The Asian summer monsoon (ASM) provides the water resources for crops grown for the whole year, thereby influencing crop production outside the ASM period.
-Land surface models (LSMs) typically simulate a single crop per year in a field or location.
-However, in order to understand how sequential cropping influences demand for resources, we simulate all the crops grown within a year in a field or location in a seamless way.
 In this paper we implement sequential cropping in a branch of the Joint UK Land Environment Simulator (JULES) and demonstrate its use at a site in France and India.
 We simulate all the crops grown within a year in a field or location in a seamless way to understand how sequential cropping influences the surface fluxes of a land surface model.
-We evaluate JULES with sequential cropping at Avignon, France providing Avignon, a site that uses a form of the sequential cropping system.
-Avignon provides over 15-years of continuous flux observations (a point simulation).
-We apply which we use to evaluate JULES with sequential cropping to simulate the rice-wheat rotation in a regional 25 km resolution gridded simulation.
-We apply the same method to a regional and 4-single-gridbox simulations for the North Indian states of Uttar Pradesh and Bihar and 4-single gridbox simulations across these states, where each simulation is a 25 km gridboxto simulate the regular rice-wheat rotation, where there is a variation in growing conditions.
+We evaluate JULES with sequential cropping at Avignon, France providing over 15-years of continuous flux observations (a point simulation).
+We apply JULES with sequential cropping to simulate the rice-wheat rotation in a regional 25 km resolution gridded simulation for the North Indian states of Uttar Pradesh and Bihar and 4-single gridbox simulations across these states, where each simulation is a 25 km gridbox.
 The inclusion of a secondary crop in JULES using the sequential cropping method presented does not change the crop growth or development of the primary crop.
-During the secondary crop growing period, the carbon and energy fluxes for Avignon and India an irregular (Avignon) and regular crop rotation (India single gridboxes) are modified; they are largely unchanged for the primary crop growing period.
-For India In a regular crop rotation, the inclusion of a secondary crop using this sequential cropping method affects the available soil moisture in the top 1.0 m throughout the year, with larger fluctuations in sequential crops compared with single crop simulations even outside the secondary crop growing period.
-JULES simulates sequential cropping at Avignon, the four India locations and the regional run; representing both crops
+During the secondary crop growing period, the carbon and energy fluxes for Avignon and India are modified; they are largely unchanged for the primary crop growing period.
+For India, the inclusion of a secondary crop using this sequential cropping method affects the available soil moisture in the top 1.0 m throughout the year, with larger fluctuations in sequential crops compared with single crop simulations even outside the secondary crop growing period.
+JULES simulates sequential cropping at Avignon, the four India locations and the regional run; representing both crops within one growing season in each of the crop rotations presented.
+This development is a step forward in the ability of JULES to simulate crops in tropical regions, where this cropping system is already prevalent.
+It also provides the opportunity to assess the potential for other regions to implement sequential cropping as an adaptation to climate change.